department-of-veterans-affairs/abd-vro/domain-cc/README.md

 Run the Python webserver (uvicorn command above)

-After you have run the db-init container container and FastAPI running...
+After you have the vro-app-1 container and FastAPI running...
 In another terminal, run the RabbitMQ client
 ```
 # source ~/.virtualenvs/domain-cc/bin/activate